 From the perspective of ordinary individuals actually living the social processes portrayed in Figure 1, the main motive for action is to acquire and use products for the sustenance and enjoyment of life.
 Whatever its importance to capitalists, to non-capitalists the word “consumption” ought to have no meaning beyond denoting “the using up or destruction of a good or service.”
 For ordinary product users, consumption proper is merely an unfortunate costly by-product of living life.
 Consumption happens, but it is neither coveted nor even intended by so-called consumers.

-To fathom how perverse it is for us and our advocates to ignore all this and accede to our rulers’ consumer vocabulary, consider Figure 2
+To fathom how perverse it is for us and our advocates to ignore all this and adopt our rulers’ consumer vocabulary, consider Figure 2:

 So, why, then, do we talk about all the things we do to acquire and use goods and services as consumption?

 The only rational answer is that the consumer vocabulary is a particularly apt proof of an old sociological hypothesis: “The ideas of the ruling class are in every epoch the ruling ideas, i.e., the class that is the ruling material force of society is at the same time its ruling intellectual force.”

 Ordinary people are product users who generally rue and work to minimize the consumption of goods and services.
 By desensitizing us to this massively crucial fact, all the “consumer” talk that rules public discourse keeps us from making good sense of our personal lives and the powers endeavoring to manipulate them.

 For more on this topic, see The Consumer Trap: Big Business Marketing in American Society, by Michael Dawson.